alexanderdaffara/Object_Detection_with_yolov7/README.md

 # Modelling
 I am using the Yolov7 (You Only Look Once) model.
 Yolov7 with no custom training scored mAP 0.005.
-Yolov7 trained on half the training data scored mAP .33 Yolov7 trained on the full dataset scored mAP .27.
+Yolov7 trained on half the training data scored mAP .33
+Yolov7 trained on half the training data with hyper-parameter tuning scored mAP .33

+Yolov7 trained on the full dataset scored mAP .27.

 # Use case
+Google Maps can use the following use case tool to determine the traffic level for a given street:
 ![usecase](https://raw.githubusercontent.com/alexanderdaffara/Object_Detection_with_yolov7/main/data/use_case.png)

 # Conclusion
-The results of this project indicate that it is possible to use object detection models to estimate traffic volume at a vehicle's location using camera data.
-However, there is still room for improvement, especially in the development of more accurate models that can handle more complex scenarios.
+The developed software has the capability to be seamlessly integrated into various systems, including vehicles equipped with camera sensors, the Waymo autonomous driving platform, and existing low-cost vehicle dash cameras.

+The tool is designed to provide additional information to improve the accuracy of real-time traffic volume estimation.
+By using image and video data to detect vehicles and pedestrians, the software can effectively enhance the existing traffic monitoring systems.

+In particular, the integration of the software into Google Maps would help to improve the traffic cost function when recommending commute routes to users.
+With accurate traffic volume estimation, users can be provided with optimal routes based on real-time traffic conditions.

 # Future work
 In the future I would: